 It is notable that the M10 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1DX Mark II does not offer wifi capability.

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the M10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1DX Mark II and the M10 are recent models that are part of the current product line-up.
-The 1DX Mark II has been discontinued (but it can be found pre-owned on eBay).
+The M10 is a recent model that features in the current product line-up of Leica.
+In contrast, the 1DX Mark II has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1DX Mark II was succeeded by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Is there a clear favorite between the Canon 1D X Mark II and the Leica M10?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS-1D X Mark II:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better low-light sensitivity: Requires less light for good images (0.6 stops ISO advantage).

 - Broader imaging potential: Can record not only still images but also 4K/60p movies.